Is Spark Savings Safe?

 What are the biggest red flags for Spark Savings?

 Hindenrank's retail-focused risk audit flagged: Your yield rate is controlled by Sky Protocol governance and can change significantly.
-The rate was cut from 6.5% to 4.5% in March 2025.
+The rate has been cut multiple times — most recently in April 2026 to ~3.65%.
 Rates could be cut to near-zero in a crisis, though your principal remains safe.
 While the sDAI wrapper is simple, your yield comes from Sky Protocol's complex operations: lending, real-world assets, and the Peg Stability Module.
-A failure in these underlying operations could ultimately impact the savings rate. sDAI is widely used as DeFi collateral, creating leveraged yield strategies.
+S&P Global gave Sky Protocol a B- credit rating citing a risk-adjusted capital ratio of just 0.4% and governance centralization — failures in these underlying operations could ultimately impact the savings rate. sDAI is widely used as DeFi collateral on Aave and Morpho, creating leveraged yield strategies.
 If rates are suddenly cut, leveraged positions unwind, which could cause temporary market disruption.
-SparkLend is evaluating removing sDAI/sUSDS as collateral to reduce this risk.
+SparkLend removed sDAI/sUSDS as collateral in Q1 2026, reducing one direct source of circular leverage.

 Should beginners deposit into Spark Savings?